behappiness/pve-qemu-stealth/README.md

 bash install.sh
 ```

+To update the package, run the script again.

 # Make your own changes

 You can make your own changes to the package by editing the files in the `pve-qemu-stealth` directory in the following manner: